 Hope these help you too, lovely ladies!

 Do you have lesser pain tolerance level?
 Well, I do!

 It took me some time to get adjusted for the pains that came with waxing, threading and tweezing too.
 By that time for a beginner in epilating, I was quite apprehensive about the epilation pain levels that I could tolerate.

 So, I opted to go for waxing first.
 I waxed my hands and legs and got rid of most of the hair very easily.
 With the little growth of hair, epilating became quite easy and less painful too.
 You may want to try it out if you have lesser tolerance levels for pain as I have.

 You may want to try these quick ways too.

-6 proven ways that can reduce pain when using an epilator
+6 proven ways that can reduce epilator pain (Additional tips at the end – updated)

 How does a wet and dry epilator reduce your epilation pain?

 The main advantage of using a wet and dry epilator is that it can be used under water.
 In my experience it is really less painful when you epilate underwater.